garrylachman/chatgpt-technology-blog/exampleSite/content/blog/exploring-design-patterns-in-python.md

 ---
 title: "Exploring Design Patterns in Python"
-date: 2022-01-28T09:00:00
+date: 2022-05-10T09:30:00
 draft: false
-description: "Learn about design patterns and how they can be implemented in Python for better software development."
+description: "Learn about design patterns in Python and how they can be used to solve common software development challenges."
 categories:
   - "Programming"
 tags: